Skip to content

 fabric_ca_server_k8s_resource_name: "{{ inventory_hostname }}"

-fabric_ca_server_ca_private_key_file: ca-key.pem
+fabric_ca_server_ca_private_key_file: priv_sk

-# Sets the server CA certificate filename.
+# Sets the server CA certificate path, relative to the Fabric CA config root.

 fabric_ca_server_ca_cert_file: ca-cert.pem